The Car’s Ignition System: How It Works and What Can Go Wrong

-The spark is created by the spark plugs, which are fed electrical current by the ignition coil.
+The ignition system starts with the spark plugs, which are fed electrical current by the ignition coil.
 The ignition coil is powered by the battery and controlled by the ignition switch.
-When the ignition switch is turned on, it sends a signal to the ignition module, which activates the coil and causes it to create a high-voltage spark.
+When you turn on the ignition, a signal is sent to the Ignition Control Module (ICM).
+This activates the coil and causes it to create a high-voltage spark.
 The spark then travel through the spark plug’s electrode and into the combustion chamber, where it ignites the air/fuel mixture.
-The resulting explosion drives the pistons, which turn the crankshaft and power the car’s wheels.

 Over time, wear and tear can cause problems with any part of the ignition system.
 The most common problem is misfiring, which can be caused by worn spark plugs or a damaged Ignition Control Module.
 Misfiring can lead to decreased performance, decreased fuel economy, and even engine damage.
 If you’re having problems with your car’s ignition , it’s important to have it checked out by a qualified mechanic.
 Ignoring the problem could lead to serious and expensive repairs down the road.